 When Naina joined her new office, little did she know she would hate it.
 She quit before the probation ended.
 Now looking back she told us, “I wasn’t at my best behavior.
 I never made an effort and that ended badly.
 I hated office, made no friends and my boss thought I was not fit for my role.”
-That got us thinking.
-We have all been employees before becoming managers or taking care of a team.
-Here are a few things that can make or break your office rapport.
+That got us thinking so on the lunch table we discussed about a few things that can make or break your office rapport.

 You know there is nothing that tops the bad employee list than a hungover, irritated and possibly still inebriated employee?
 Well imagine being at work but not doing any work because you are too sized and dazed after a wine or two over your limit.
 Weekends are for you to drink, merry and be happy.
 But carrying a hangover to work is highly unprofessional.

 Whenever I would be bored at work, I would feel super sleepy.
 I have slept a few winks too!
 But sleeping at work makes you look non interested in working for your post.

 We all have leaves, we all need that extra off every once in a while but never take undue advantage of your position.
 Work suffers and more importantly your integrity as an employee does.

 Always prepare yourself for a meeting, remaining silent will never take you up the ladder.
 But ask intelligent questions.
 Asking for the sake of asking something can also get you undue attention that no one wants.